Giraut/3D-printed_eyeglasses/README.md

 ## Adjusting the lens holders' diameters

-Depending on your particular printer and how the lens manufacturer edged the lens exactly, the lenses may not fit perfectly inside the lens holders.
-You can modify the diameters of the lens holders by editing the `Lenses holder master sketch` sketch in the frame's FreeCAD model:
+Depending on your particular printer and how the lens manufacturer edged the lenses exactly, the lenses may not fit perfectly inside the lens holders.
+You can modify the diameters of the lens holders by editing the `Lenses holder master sketch` in the frame's FreeCAD model:

 ![Lens holders diameters adjustments](images/lens_holders_diameters_adjustments.png)